JujuAdams/Bulb/docs/22.0/BulbShadowOverlay.md

 |----------|------------|--------------------------------------|
 |`renderer`|renderer    |Renderer to add this shadow overlay to|

+Shadow overlays are drawn after normal lights (`BulbLight` and `BulbSunlight`) but before light overlays (`BulbLightOverlay`).
+Shadow overlays are useful for stenciling out areas that must be in shadow, for example foreground objects that obscure lighting that is active in the midground gameplay layer.
+Shadow overlays are simple graphics and don't affect typical the shadow casting from lights per se.
 When created, a `BulbShadowOverlay` will be added to the given renderer.
 An overlay can be added (and removed) from multiple renderers as you see fit.

 ?> You must maintain a reference to a created `BulbShadowOverlay` yourself.
 Bulb tracks overlays using a **weak reference** such that when you discard the reference to the overlay, the overlay is also automatically removed from the renderer.
 This makes memory management a lot safer, but does require that you keep your own strong reference to keep a overlay alive.